BodenAI/BodenAVMDataset/README.md

 * Download links for 2k sample images and annotations
   * Baidu Cloud
   * Google Cloud
-* Download remaining 18K images and annotations:
+* 18K images and annotations:
   * will release soon
   * Application Only.
 Please send an application to our Email address.
 The template of application can be seen here